oracle/graaljs/docs/user/JavaScriptCompatibility.md

 }
 ```

-The Graal object is available in GraalVM JavaScript by default, unless deactivated by an option (`js.graal-builtin=false`).
+The Graal object is available in GraalJS by default, unless deactivated by an option (`js.graal-builtin=false`).

 #### `Graal.versionECMAScript`

-- provides the version number (year value) of GraalVM JavaScript's ECMAScript compatibility mode.
+- provides the version number (year value) of the GraalJS ECMAScript compatibility mode

 #### `Graal.versionGraalVM`